labgem/PPanGGOLiN/docs/user/QuickUsage/quickOutputs.md

-## Usal pangenome outputs
+## Usual pangenome outputs

 The complete workflow subcommand `all` automatically generates some files and figures.
-Here, we are going to describe several of these key outputs that are commonly used in pangenomic studies as these files illustrate the pangenome from your taxonomic group of interest in different ways.
+Here, we are going to describe several of these key outputs that are commonly used in pangenomic studies as these files illustrate the pangenome in different ways.

 ### Statistics and metrics on the pangenome
 #### Statistics about genomes

-[//]: # (TODO change this subsection after merge of split_write)

-PPanGGOLiN can generate a tab-separated file describing the content of each genome used for building the pangenome.
+PPanGGOLiN generates a tab-separated file called `genome_statistics.tsv` describing the content of each genome used for building the pangenome.
 It might be useful when working with fragmented data such as *MAGs* or in cases where there is a suspicion that some genomes might be chimeric or fall outside the intended taxonomic group (as those genomes will be outliers regarding the numbers in this file).
 The first lines starting with a '#' are indicators of parameters used when generating the numbers describing each genome, and should not be included when loading the file into a spreadsheet.
 However, if you load this file using R, these lines will be automatically skipped

-This file is made of 15 columns described in the documentation here.
+This file is described in the documentation [here](../PangenomeAnalyses/pangenomeStat.md#genome-statistics-table).

-It can be generated using the 'write' subcommand as such :

-`ppanggolin write -p pangenome.h5 --stats -o path/to/your/results/directory/`

 ```{note}
 This command will also generate the 'mean_persistent_duplication.tsv' file.